The Monkey's Paw

 "The Monkey's Paw" is a horror short story by author W. W. Jacobs.
 It was published in England in 1902.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Monkey's Paw" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Monkey's Paw" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools